 For information about which financial and administrative records you should deposit in the Diocesan Archives, see the Parish Records Retention Guidelines.

 Bibles and prayer books

-Parishes may own outdated bibles and prayer books, which are often ornate or have been donated to the church, and therefore seem too precious to dispose of.
-However, unless the book has a specific quality and clearly conforms to the Collections Guidelines, it will not be considered suitable for retention by the Archives.
+Parishes may own outdated bibles and prayer books, which are often ornate or have been donated and seem too precious to dispose of.
+Unless the book has a specific quality and clearly conforms to the collections guidelines, it won’t be considered suitable for retention by the Archives.

 For more information, see the Diocese’s Policy on Memorial Gifts to Parish Churches.

 Church records stored on a computer can also be official records that need to be maintained.
 You need to consider the security of these records.
 If the printed paper copy would be considered important enough to lock away in a filing cabinet or safe, apply the same level of security to the electronic version.
 You can add security through password protection or by using a format, such as PDF or “Read Only,” to prevent any changes to the information.

 The same level of retention should apply to documents stored electronically as to paper records.
 Regularly deleting files you don’t need anymore will help your system run faster.